 From a pure marketing perspective, you need to consider the problems you want to mitigate (or outright eradicate) and goals you want to achieve with digital transformation.

-No one can decide on these exact issues and objectives except you and your colleagues in charge of your transformation.
-But as noted, you’ll want to factor in your customer.
+No one can decide on these exact issues and goals except those in charge of your business innovation efforts.
+But, as noted, you’ll want to factor in your customer.